louislva/deepmind-perceiver/README.md

 )
 ```

-To use my pre-trained MNIST model (not very good):
+To use my pre-trained MNIST model:

 ```
 from perceiver import load_mnist_model